oxen-io/lokinet/readme.md

     $ lokinet

-## Running on MacOS/UNIX/BSD
+## Running on macOS/UNIX/BSD

 **YOU HAVE TO RUN AS ROOT**, run using sudo.
 Elevated privileges are needed to create the virtual tunnel interface.

-The MacOS installer places the normal binaries (`lokinet` and `lokinet-bootstrap`) in `/usr/local/bin` which should be in your path, so you can easily use the binaries from your terminal.
+The macOS installer places the normal binaries (`lokinet` and `lokinet-bootstrap`) in `/usr/local/bin` which should be in your path, so you can easily use the binaries from your terminal.
 The installer also nukes your previous config and keys and sets up a fresh config and downloads the latest bootstrap seed.

 to run, after you create default config: